ashleydavis/nodejs-microservices-example/README.md

 Please see the earlier section that lists [the environment variables you must set in Bitbucket](https://confluence.atlassian.com/bitbucket/variables-in-pipelines-794502608.html)

 Although please don't set the VERSION environment variable for Bitbucket, that's already set to the build number from Bitbucket Pipelines.

-## Testing

-### Unit testing

-Each service can be tested indepdently, but that's not included in this example.
-You just need to install Jest (or other) then write some tests, then hook up the npm test script so you can run:

-    npm test

-### Integration testing

-Integration testing can also be done using Jest.

-### API / UI Testing

-My preference at the moment is to use Cypress for both API and UI testing.

-Please see this repo for an example: https://github.com/ashleydavis/cypress-example

 ## Resources